peterdrysdale/bellbird/README.md

 Bellbird support two voices types at the current time.

  1. The argument "--voice" should be set to a full pathname of dumped Clustergen voice.
- 2. The argument "--htsvoice" should be set to a full pathname of HTS (version 1.07) voice.
+ 2. The argument "--voice" should be set to a full pathname of HTS (version 1.07) voice.

 Voice files for testing purposes are collected at `https://github.com/peterdrysdale/bellbird_extras`.